 Identify the approach that worked in a previous cycle and the team members that delivered well.
 Also, identify what failed to work.
 All these help you project plan on a more robust approach in the coming cycle.

 In any business, continuous improvement is what builds better results.
 This requires regular adjustments in internal processes to ensure clients get the best.
 The SEO team members must also remain challenged as well as motivated.
 They are the backbone of the entire agile framework, and their ability to deliver determines the results.
 Team members need to meet often, share knowledge, and get assistance whenever necessary.
 Being able to handle problems successfully keeps team members happier in the tasks.

 For instance, for digital marketing and SEO projects, the work is quite challenging.
 Such projects demand many moving parts and more tasks in the cycle and SEO sprints.
 The team members must learn how to work around the inspecting and adaptation to limit waste.
 This works well by maintaining more focus on working and ensuring constant improvement towards attaining the objectives.

 The agile framework works well with proper implementation, and companies should not shy away from adopting it.
-The process is not complicated and can work well for digital marketing companies and marketing companies with the proper training and courses.
+The process is not complicated and can work well for digital and marketing companies with the appropriate training and courses.